-Jeff Jaeckel is a co-chair of Morrison & Foerster’s Global Antitrust Law Practice Group and a member of the board of directors of Morrison & Foerster LLP.
-Jeff is an experienced antitrust litigator and counselor.
-He represents foreign and domestic corporations in connection with all manner of antitrust and competition law matters, from M&A strategy and investigations to cartel investigations to civil litigation.
+Jeff Jaeckel is an experienced antitrust litigator and counselor.
+He advises foreign and domestic corporations in connection with all manner of antitrust and competition law matters, and helps clients achieve success in all of their antitrust engagements, from M&A strategy and investigations to cartel investigations to civil litigation.

 Represented SoftBank in its $21.6 billion acquisition of a 78% interest in U.S. wireless operator Sprint Nextel.
 The transaction was the largest announced U.S. M&A transaction of 2012, the largest outbound investment ever from Asia, and the largest U.S. M&A transaction in Japan’s history.

 Represented Elpida Memory, a Tokyo-based DRAM manufacturer, in its $2.5 billion sale to Micron Technologies, making Micron the world’s second-largest DRAM manufacturer.

 Represented major international transportation company in connection with an investigation in the U.S., Japan, and South Korea related to alleged price-fixing in the air cargo industry.

 Represents major international transportation company in the U.S., EU, Brazil, and Asia in connection with an investigation of alleged price-fixing in the freight forwarding industry and related class action civil litigation.